openshift/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 Add *target_raid_config* and *bios_settings* fields to terraform-provider-ironic API, process the two fields by [manual cleaning](https://docs.openstack.org/ironic/latest/admin/cleaning.html#manual-cleaning).

+#### Notes

+When the IPI deployments completed, the **BMH** resources will still get persisted in the cluster, though control plane hosts have
+RAID and BIOS field in their **BMH**, but the *externallyProvisioned* field's value is true, so the RAID and BIOS configurations are invalid.

 ### Risks and Mitigations

 TBD